microsoft/TypeScript-wiki/Performance.md

 You can [read more about performance tracing in more detail here](https://github.com/microsoft/TypeScript/wiki/Performance-Tracing).

+> [!WARNING]
-⚠ Warning: A performance trace may include information from your workspace, including file paths and source code.
+> A performance trace may include information from your workspace, including file paths and source code.
 If you have any concerns about posting this publicly on GitHub, let us know and you can share the details privately.

+> [!WARNING]
-⚠ Warning: The format of performance trace files is not stable, and may change from version to version.
+> The format of performance trace files is not stable, and may change from version to version.

 # Common Issues